jensengroup/tmc_sa/README.md

 Get your hands on a virtual library of molecules you would like to use as reference of correct chemistry (here `tmc.smi`).
 Then use this library to create a dictionary of chemical features (here `tmc.dict`).
 You can specify the radius of circular atomic environments using the --environment_radius argument (here `1`).

-> **Important:** The SMILES need to have explicit hydrogens to get proper encoding of keys!
-Currently, SMILES missing explicit hydrogens are encoded
+> **Important:** The input SMILES need to have explicit hydrogens to get proper encoding of keys!
+Currently, SMILES missing explicit hydrogens are
+> encoded
 > incorrectly.

 Creating the tmc.dict by calling the MoleculeAutoCorrect binaries with Python using the scripts highlighted below: